markshperkin/EdgeFaceSearch/README.md

-# Neural Architecture and Hyperparameter Search for Faca Bounding Box Prediction on Edge
+# Neural Architecture and Hyperparameter Search for Face Bounding Box Prediction on Edge

 ## Overview
 In this project, the goal was to optimize a neural network architecture for face bounding box